Key takeaways

 To secure the best deal, carefully evaluate these charges alongside the loan terms.

-Don’t let bad credit hold you back!
+Don’t let less than ideal credit hold you back!

 How much is the monthly payment?